 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-The Company does not have any borrowings.
 Interest rate risk is limited to potential decreases on the interest rate offered on cash and cash equivalents held with chartered Canadian financial institutions.
-Had the interest rate been +/- 1% higher/lower during the year ended September 30, 2017 the Company's operations for the year would have changed by \$3,400.
+Had the interest rate been +/- 1% higher/lower during the year ended September 30, 2018 the Company's operations for the year would have changed by \$11,660.